-- Refundable Iowa tax credits received in 2018 which were included as income on the federal 1040 must be added back.
+- Refundable Iowa tax credits received in the current tax year which were included as income on the federal 1040 must be added back.

-- Refunds: State income tax refunds other than Iowa to the extent that the tax refunded in 2018 was deducted on a prior Iowa return.
+- Refunds: State income tax refunds other than Iowa to the extent that the tax refunded in the current tax year was deducted on a prior Iowa return.

 - Wells: Percentage depletion from an oil, gas, or geothermal well that was reported on federal form 6251.